Photo de la mer

 What is the scoring system?

-1️⃣ - Environmental risk governance: suppliers must have a robust governance system in place to manage environmental risks effectively.
-The following is assessed: managerial organisation, environmental policy, continuous improvement strategies, along with the suppliers ability to detect and mitigate their potential risks and put in place corrective action plans;
+1️⃣ Environmental risk governance: Suppliers must put in place a robust governance system that enables the effective management of environmental risks.
+This system assesses management organisation, environmental policies, continuous improvement strategies and the supplier’s ability to detect and mitigate their risks through regular self-assessments and the implementation of corrective action plans.

-3️⃣ - Management of hazardous materials (chemical, biochemical, electronic or even from production): hazardous waste must be stored in specific areas, protected from weather events (rain, sun) and without there being a risk of contaminating groundwater, the principal source of drinking water.
-In 2021, Decathlon reinforced its expectations regarding chemical products by requesting accurate tracking of the volumes of hazardous waste entering the factory and generated by the supplier.
+3️⃣ Hazardous waste management (chemical, bio-chemical, electrical or from production): Hazardous waste must be stored in specific areas, protected from weather events (rain and sun), and pose no risk of a leak reaching groundwater, the main source of drinking water.
+DECATHLON requires precise monitoring of the quantities of hazardous waste that enter the factory and that are generated by the supplier.

-4️⃣ - Air pollution: emissions of fine particles, harmful gases (NOx and SOx) and other types of gaseous pollutants into the atmosphere must be limited, and suitable filtering systems must be installed in the plants.
-To clarify its requirements, Decathlon has published guidelines in 2021 indicating the maximum recommended emissions level according to the energy sources used (coal, biomass, refined oil, gas);
+4️⃣ Air pollution: The release of fine particles, harmful gases (NOx et SOx) and other types of gaseous pollutants into the atmosphere must be limited and suitable filtration systems must be installed in the factories.
+To clarify its requirements, DECATHLON published a guide in 2021 establishing the maximum recommended release level according to the energy sources used (coal, biomass, refined oil and gas)

-5️⃣ - Energy management: CO2 emissions have to be measured for scopes 1 and 2, and long-term strategies have to be in place to ensure the emissions reduction trajectories are aligned with the science and the objective to limit global warming to 1.5°C.
+5️⃣ Energy management: CO2 emissions must be measured on scopes 1 & 2, and long-term strategies must be put in place to align emission reduction trajectories with science and with the worldwide goal of limiting global warming to 1.5 °C.

 This progress can be explained by:

-✅ strong motivation from production teammates to maintain ties with suppliers and guide them towards production practices that have less of an impact on the environment;
+- strong motivation of production teammates to maintain ties with suppliers and guide them towards production practices that have less of an impact on the environment

-✅ a growing number of internal auditors (24 vs 16 in 2021) and more teammates trained in auditor validation to achieve greater autonomy, 142 audits in 2022 (compared with 129 in 2021) and the ability to take corrective action more quickly;
+- a growing number of internal auditors (26 vs 24 in 2022) and more teammates trained in auditor validation to achieve greater autonomy, and the ability to take corrective action more quickly

 Find out more about our commitments